micom-dev/q2-micom/docs/README.md

 <img src="assets/exchanges.png" width="80%">

 We do see that there is some separation between healthy and cancer samples in the consumption of certain metabolites.
-For instance, there is a set of amino acids that get consumed by healthy gut microbiota but not so much in the cancer-associated gut microbiota.
-One of these amino acids is glutamine.
-Many cancer cells show glutamine addiction, as a consequence of the [Warburg effect](https://en.wikipedia.org/wiki/Warburg_effect_(oncology)).
-So, we might hypothesize that glutamine is somewhat depleted in cancer samples and the associated microbiota have adapted to grow without it.
+For instance, isoleucin is only ever consumed in 3 of the 4 pre-FMT samples but none of the others.

 We could also look at production of metabolites by passing the `--p-direction export` parameter, but due to the enforced minimum import there is usually very little net production of metabolites.
 So this is only useful if you want to look at overshoot production.